 Teach your puppy to bite less and less forcefully and then not to bite at all - unless you are initiating a game (adults only - children should not play rough games with the puppy).
 There are various approaches that can be used to teach your puppy to control its bite and to give you control over the puppy's biting.
 We recommend that you use all these methods so that the puppy learns in different ways.

-You can squeal when the puppy bites you and this may teach the puppy that you are too delicate to take the bite.
-You can also substitute a toy that the puppy is allowed to bite so that the puppy learns that he can't bite human skin, but toys are OK.
-This method works with some puppies, but other puppies become excited by the squealing and bite even more.
+You can substitute a suitable toy that the puppy is allowed to bite so that the puppy learns that he can't bite human skin, but toys are OK.

 You can also withdraw attention from a biting puppy.
 Be a tree and ignore the puppy until it gives up on biting.
 Restore attention when the puppy behaves properly.